therealplato/dhs-mtgox-warrant/Mt-Gox-Dwolla-Warrant-5-14-13-transcribed.md

 property so described is subject to seizure and forfeiture and that grounds exist for the issuance of this seizure warrant.

-YOU ARE HEREBY AUTHORIZED to seize with fourteen (14) days, the property specified, serving this warrant and making the seizure in the daytime - 6:00 AM to 10:00 PM - leaving a copy of this warrant and receipt for the property as required by law.
+YOU ARE HEREBY AUTHORIZED to seize within fourteen (14) days, the property specified, serving this warrant and making the seizure in the daytime - 6:00 AM to 10:00 PM - leaving a copy of this warrant and receipt for the property seized, and prepare a written inventory of the property seized and promptly return this warrant to any U.S. Magistrate Judge, as required by law.
 Service of this seizure warrant may be made by facsimile, provided that a hard copy is thereafter served by regular mail, overnight mail, or personal delivery.

 Issued May 14, 2013, at Baltimore, Maryland, by
 <signature>